 Geolocation Data (such as general physical location);

-Sensory Information (such as audio, thermal, or visual information from CCTV cameras/scanners); and
+Sensory Information (such as audio, thermal, or visual information from CCTV cameras/scanners and drones); a

 We may use the personal data we collect about you with information obtained from other sources, such as public databases, social media platforms, and other third parties.
-The information we collect depends on your use of our Site and interactions with us.
+The information we collect depends on your use of our Site, how you do business with NuStar (whether as a customer or vendor), or when/where/how you access our facilities and interactions with us.
 For example, if you are an investor or fill out an online form, you may provide certain types of information that will be used for business purposes.

 For more details on the examples of personal data that may be collected and how that data may be disclosed for business purposes, see below section "Sharing personal data."

 When your web browser or e-mail application requests a web page or e-mail from another computer on the Internet, it automatically gives that computer the address where it should send the information.
 This is called your computer's internet protocol address ("IP Address").
 For most users accessing the Internet from a dial-up Internet service provider, the IP Address will be different every time you log on.